LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 The library uses the value 42 for the default size of generated terms for types where size is meaningful and implicit.
-To override this default value, define a clause for dynamic and multifile `arbitrary::max_size/1` predicate.
+To override this default value, define a clause for the multifile `arbitrary::max_size/1` predicate.
 The new default size must be a positive integer.
+For example:

+	:- multifile(arbitrary::max_size/1).
+	arbitrary::max_size(7).

 When multiple definitions exist, the first valid one found is used.
 When no definition is valid, the default value of 42 is used.

 Known issues